VPuzdriak/docker-dev-talk/readme.md

 In this particular case we say that when container tries to work with files from __**/usr/share/nginx/html**__, files from current directory should be provided instead.
 So our working files are stored in our host file system and do not exist in container physically.

+## Profit

+Using bind mount approach, in this particular case, we can develop our website and use nginx at the same moment of time.

+This gives us a possibility to develop using same environment, which we are going to have on staging or production phase.

 ## Let's analyze our volumes

 ### To see a list of volumes: